How to stop falling off the bandwagon (even if you have a holiday)

 Well, that’s if you listen the BBC and the Daily Mail

 ^^^ Who’s job are NOT to provide nutrition advice…but rather to entertain you.
-Even some of the doctors knowledge on nutrition is very questionable and I would recommend questioning everything.
+Even some of the so-called Dr’s (who have never actually been medical doctors or practiced) knowledge on nutrition is very questionable and I would recommend questioning everything.
 Even me.
 Especially me, actually.

 Anyway, this weight loss and healthy lifestyle stuff doesn’t have to be this ON / OFF, all or nothing thing